 According to AmmunitionStore.com, “This leakage can cause an imbalance inside your ammo changing the pressure in your firearm chamber.
 This can lead to significant inaccuracy upon firing.”

-While it’s usual for the temperature outside to reach that high, places like the inside of your vehicle, especially the trunk, have the potential to.
+It is unusual for the temperature outside to reach that high.
+But places like the inside of your vehicle, especially the trunk, have the potential to.

 It is recommended that you store your ammunition in ammo cans and ammo containers as this will also help prevent your ammunition from being exposed to extreme temperatures.